Resources for Teachers

 Storyboard That.
 Create storyboards without a storyboard artist!
 Teachers and students love Storyboard That, an easy online storyboard & comic creator.
 Intuitive and Simple.
 Storyboard That was designed to be used by anyone even if you are not a professional artists.
 Drag & drop interface.
 No software to download.
 Create your first storyboard in minutes.
 (Almost identical tool as Pixton.)

-(Many thanks to Trevor and Lisa for finding many of these resources.)
+(Many thanks to Trevor Snyder and Lisa Reed for finding many of these resources.)